 Christianity is a Relationship not a Religion.

-A religion is a system of rules and practices that are followed in order to make a person feel they are living in a way that satisfies God, their god or gods.
-If you follow the rules and the practices then you can have confidence that your appeasing God/the gods and thus increasing your chances of a blessed life, and depending on that religion’s perspectives, increasing your assurances of the quality of your life after death.
+A religion is a system of rules and practices that make a person feel they are living in a way that satisfies God, their god or gods.
+If you follow the rules and the practices, then you can have confidence that you are appeasing God/the gods, thus increasing your chances of a blessed life, and depending on that religion’s perspectives, increasing your assurances of the quality of your life after death.

-Religion gives people tangible rails to run on.
+Religion gives people tangible rails on which to run.
 It gives them a formula that they are in charge of.
-What you get out of it is entirely up to how much you put into it.
+Consequently, what you get from it entirely depends on how much you put into it.

-People who are good at practicing religion generally feel they have purpose in life; they experience confidence and peace.
-In many religions people who are good at it also find acceptance from others.
-They have a tribe that they have earned the right to be in and thus feel confident, secure and justified to be in it.
+People who are good at practicing religion generally feel they have a purpose in life; they experience confidence and peace.
+In many religions, people who are good at it also find acceptance from others.
+They have a tribe that they have earned the right to be in, and thus feel confident, secure, and justified in being in it.

-However, even if a person is good at religion, if they are also self-aware, then they are understand both their ability to fail and consequence of failing.
-Failure necessitates guilt and shame and that it be born long enough to earn the right to come back, if there can even be any coming back.
+However, even if a person is good at religion, if they are also self-aware, then they understand both their ability to fail and the consequences of failing.
+Failure then necessitates guilt and shame, which must be borne long enough to earn the right to come back, if there can even be a coming back.

 A relationship is totally different.
-A relationship is not without expectations and standards, but a relationship isn’t based on my performance.
+A relationship is not without expectations and standards, but isn’t based on my performance.
 The goal of a relationship is not to earn the right to be in it, but rather to prosper in it because you have it.
-Relationships provide you with all the things religion promises but can’t provide, and does so with a foundationthat’s not based on you, but the other persons willingness to love you.
-Therefore, when it comes to a relationship with God, His commitment to love you becomes the most the substantial foundation in the universe!
+Relationships provide you with all the things religion promises but can’t provide because they are based not on what you do but, first and foremost, on the other person’s willingness to love you.
+Therefore, when it comes to a relationship with God, there can be no greater relationship in the universe because it’s based on His commitment to love you no matter what!

-There’s so much we can say on this subject here, but the rest of our study of Galatians is going to give us ample time to flesh it out and apply it.
-As a matter of fact, today’s passage in our study of Galatians frames up the main doctrines we are going to be talking about and learning to apply over the next few months.
-Specifically,
+There’s so much we can say on this subject, but the rest of our study of Galatians will give us ample time to flesh it out and apply it.
+Similarly, Galatians 2:15-21 frames up the central doctrines we are going to be talking about and learning throughout the rest of our time in Galatians, therefore we are not going to try and exhaust everything in it, but use it to frame up what Paul is going to be presenting in the rest of the book.

-Galatians 2:15-21 introduces us to the four basic principles that the rest of the book is going to thoroughly flesh out so that we can understand and live in the relationship with God that Jesus Christ has made for us!
+Galatians 2:15-21 introduces us to the four basic principles that the rest of the book will thoroughly flesh out so that we can understand and live in the relationship with God that Jesus Christ has made for us!

 The first principle Paul teaches us is that